Ayun, Chitral: Geographics

 Ayun has an average elevation of 4500 ft.

 The valley shares its borders with Bumburet and Birir to the west, Broze to the east, Chitral to the north, and Gahirat to the south.

 Climate

+Ayun has a warm-summer humid continental climate (Dfb) according to the Köppen climate classification.
 The average annual temperature in Ayun is 26°C. Each year, there is an approximate 1209 mm | 47.6 inch of precipitation that occurs.